Your Mindset is Your #1 Volunteer Management Superpower

-When you think about planning your volunteer strategy and initiatives for the year ahead, do you see a chain link fence or a wide open field?
-Do you see gates and fences or the road ahead?
+When you think about planning your volunteer strategy and initiatives, do you see a chain link fence or a wide open field?
+Do you see gates and fences on the road ahead?
 Do you focus on scarcity and lack or see endless abundance and the potential for success?

-How you think about your future matters.
-It can have a decided impact on the success of your coming year.
+How you think about future matters can have a decided impact on future success.

-There are plenty of things we tell ourselves that may or may not be true.
+We tell ourselves plenty of things that may or may not be true.
 Consider buy-in, for example.
 Do you need everyone to agree with your plan in order to get traction at your agency?
-In order to be to be successful, do you need to spend a lot of time and effort convincing a majority of people to support you?
+For success, do you need to spend a lot of time and effort convincing a majority of people to support you?

 The truth is, it may not be as hard as you think.